The Benefits Of Data Product Thinking

 This is a mistake.

-The result of this omission will be that data teams make well-intentioned but poorly informed decisions about the data, while the business becomes increasingly removed from the data.
+The consequence of not having a data product owner who is aligned with the business will be that data teams make well-intentioned but poorly informed decisions about the data, while the business becomes increasingly removed.
 Back to the common pattern of the data team working hard but the business being left unsatisfied.

 The data product owner should sit between the business and the data teams, guiding priorities according to what will add most value for users.
 Their overriding concern should be what will make our users happy.
 They are accountable not only for the delivery of the product, but also for publicising it, making it discoverable, monitoring its use and performance, and working to align the semantics across the wider business.